stelijahsoftware/marelias-notepad/README.md

 - total notes count (+ on folders?)

 - Pull the improvements for fast scrolling glitch
-- Change the default flags of (sort by date; reverse order.. etc)

 # Create issue:
 - Touch the containing folder whenever a note is edited